International Day for the Elimination of Violence Against Women: History

+For 2014, the focus was on how violence cuts across all 12 of the critical areas of concern of the Beijing Declaration and Platform for Action, which turned 20 in 2015.

 In her message for 25 November 2014, UN Women Executive Director Phumzile Mlambo-Ngcuka said:

 In 1995, close to 20 years ago, 189 governments came together in Beijing.
 They adopted a Platform for Action that spelled out key strategies to end violence against women, empower women, and achieve gender equality. ...
 The promises from 20 years ago are still valid today.
 Together we must make 2015 the year that marks the beginning of the end of gender inequality.
 Now is the time for action.